rachelesmee/website/foss4guk2019/index.md

 Tickets are **&#163;80 for the two day conference**, including lunch and refreshments and are **[available to purchase here](https://www.eventbrite.co.uk/e/foss4guk-2019-tickets-64538005913 "FOSS4GUK 2019 Tickets"){:target="_blank"}**.

-NB Conference speakers will be emailed a separate link to purcahse tickets.
+NB Conference speakers will be emailed a separate link to purchase tickets.

 ## Code of Conduct
 Participants at FOSS4G UK 2019 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).